LIRA vs Locked-In RRSP 2026: What's the Difference & How to Unlock

 2. Small Balance Unlocking

-If your LIRA balance is below the threshold amount, you can withdraw the entire balance as a lump sum.
-For Ontario in 2026, the small balance threshold is $27,685 (updated annually).
+If you are at least 55 years old and the total value of all your Ontario locked-in accounts is less than 40% of the Year's Maximum Pensionable Earnings — $29,840 for 2026, updated annually with the YMPE — you can withdraw the entire balance as a lump sum.
 The full amount is paid as taxable cash with withholding tax applied.

 3. Financial Hardship Unlocking